F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Stuck on boot after root patching

-Boot into recoveryOS by pressing space when your disk is selected on the OCLP Boot Picker (if you have it hidden, hold ESC while starting up)
+Boot into recoveryOS by pressing space when your disk is selected on the OpenCore Boot Picker (if you have it hidden, hold ESC while starting up)

 * **Note:** If your disk name is something other than "Macintosh HD", make sure to change the path accordingly.
 You can figure out your disk name by typing `ls /Volumes`.